majesticrock/Hubbard/README.md

-# ContinuumSystem
+# Hubbard

+The code allows studying the phase diagram and collective excitations of the extended Hubbard model on a square and a simple cubic lattice.
-Code used to compute the mean-field data and collective excitation spectra presented in
+The code was used to compute the mean-field data and collective excitation spectra presented in

 Collective excitations in competing phases in two and three dimensions https://journals.aps.org/prb/abstract/10.1103/PhysRevB.109.205153?ft=1